Emoghena/DataScience/README.md

 ![LT Scholarship Badge](/images/Bertelsmann+Badge+Phase+1_12.1.2020.jpg)

 ## Day 28 - 2021-01-07
 :bulb: I was inspired by the work of a fellow and decided to restructure my git similarly.
 I added a diary but had a problem: I forgot that slack does not let us access older posts, so I will have to do some diary entries from my memory.
 I hope it fits with the older slack entries.
 Shit happens.
-Yesterday I started the diary, now it is up to date.
+Yesterday I started the diary, now it is up to date.<br/><br/>
-<br/><br/>
+:bulb: Today I started the "to p or not to p" course on coursera.<br/><br/>

 ## Day 27 - 2021-01-06
 :bulb: I did the project again with the same result.
 To rule out errors, I did the project again with sklearn and got the same result.